Green Friendly Tips & Info

 - Keep landscaping neat and clear of weeds and debris to prevent ant nesting.

 - Caulk any holes or cracks, on baseboards or around pipes, that ants might be coming through.

 Last resort, if you must apply chemicals:

 - Carefully read and follow the directions.

-- More is not better.
+- If you use spray, more is not better.
 “Spot” apply, rather than drench entire areas.

-- Avoid applying chemicals when there is rain predicted in the next couple of days.
+- Avoid applying ant spray when there is rain predicted in the next couple of days.